-Methods: To determine if an increase in sulfur contents through H2S, a potent antioxidant known to induce protective autophagy in cells, could provide the above desired outcomes, peripheral blood mononuclear cells (PBMNCs), OCPs, astrocytes, and ECs were treated with NaHS (50 μM) in vitro.
+Methods: To determine if an increase in sulfur contents through $H_2S$ , a potent antioxidant known to induce protective autophagy in cells, could provide the above desired outcomes, peripheral blood mononuclear cells (PBMNCs), OCPs, astrocytes, and ECs were treated with NaHS (50 $\mu$ M) in vitro.

 Results: Transmigration assay using EC monolayer showed that serotonin increased migration of PBMNC while pretreatment of EC with NaHS inhibited the migration induced by serotonin treatment.
 NaHS upregulated proteins involved in immune system response and downregulated PBMNCs- and EC-related adhesion molecules (LFA-1 and VCAM-1).
 Furthermore, it had a cell expansion inducing effect, altering EC morphology.
 The effects of NaHS on OPCs and astrocytes were studied compared to mTOR inhibitor rapamycin.
-In NaHS treated astrocytes the induced fibronectin production was partially inhibited while rapamycin almost fully inhibited fibronectin production.
-NaHS slowed but did not inhibit the differentiation of OCPs or the production of myelin compared to rapamycin.
+In NaHS treated astrocytes the induced fibronectin production was partially inhibited while rapamycin almost fully inhibited fibronectin production of myelin compared to rapamycin.